 Experiment with your standards for success.
 Try for 90%, 80%, or even 60% success.
 You will realise that the world does not end when you are not perfect.

 Concentrate on the activity, not just the end result.
 Evaluate your success not only in terms of accomplishment but also in terms of enjoyment.

 Challenge common thoughts such as "I'm not good enough" by asking "Did I set an impossible expectation for myself?"
 You can then reassess what you have achieved and how to set better targets in future.

 Many positive things can only be learned by making mistakes.
 Ask "What can I learn from this experience?"

 Learn to discriminate between high priority tasks and those that are less important to you.
 On less important tasks, choose to put in less effort.

-If you're struggling with perfectionism you might find it helpful to attend one of the following workshops:
+See our tips for wellbeing.
+You might also find it helpful to attend one of the following workshops: